 To help craft more compelling titles - without feeling evil for doing so - the following is a compiled list of tips that describe the secrets of creating clickable links while still letting people feel good after reading the article.

-The heart of clickbait resides in the curiosity gap – the implication that you, despite all your knowledge, will be surprised by the article's contents.
+The heart of clickbait resides in the curiosity gap: the implication that you, despite all your knowledge, will be surprised by the article's contents.
 It's the 'Let's Make A Deal' school of temptation, and it works - almost unsettlingly so.
-Compare the dry '5 Facts About Widgets' with the teasing '5 Facts About Widgets Most People Have No Clue About’ – part of you will always want to click, to prove to yourself that you do, even if you are the world's leading 'widgetologist'.
+Compare the dry '5 Facts About Widgets' with the teasing '5 Facts About Widgets Most People Have No Clue About.'
+Apart of you will always want to click, to prove to yourself that you do, even if you are the world's leading 'widgetologist'.

 The biggest complaint about clickbait headlines is that the articles often won’t live up to the claims in the title.
-Exaggeration may get you a short-term bump in clicks, but will likely hurt your long-term reputation – just like in Aesop’s classic fable, ‘Boy Cries Wolf – His Village’s Response Is Unbelievable!’
-Besides, if you have to bend the truth to get people interested, you have a larger issue – spend your energy reworking your headline or improving your content.
+Exaggeration may get you a short-term bump in clicks, but will likely hurt your long-term reputation, just like in Aesop’s classic fable, ‘Boy Cries Wolf – His Village’s Response Is Unbelievable!’
+Besides, if you have to bend the truth to get people interested, you have a larger issue and spend your energy reworking your headline or improving your content.

-There is something about numbers that draw in an audience – they have the feel of factuality, authority, and graspability.
-Tweets that have numbers or statistics in them see a 17% increase in retweets.
+There is something about numbers that draw in an audience; they have the feel of factuality, authority, and graspability.
 ‘Listicles’ have come to dominate online content (this article being no exception!), likely because ‘6 Facts About X’ seems more bite-sized, and thus more attention-rewarding, than ‘X: A Primer.’